 Have you suffered a serious injury due to a medical provider’s negligence in Tampa, FL?
-Call our Tampa medical malpractice lawyers at (813) 222-8545 to schedule a free consultation.
+Call our Tampa medical malpractice lawyers at (813) 222-8545 to schedule a free consultation, or contact our law office online.
 At Catania & Catania Injury Lawyers we have represented victims of medical malpractice and their families for over 28 years.

 Unfortunately, medical malpractice is very common in Florida and may result in revision surgeries, missed diagnoses, serious drug interactions, or worse.
 Contact our law firm to discuss your medical malpractice case.
 We work on a contingency fee basis; you pay nothing out of pocket for the representation you need.